 #11: DIY Donut Dog Booties (Non-Slip Soles, Weekend Craft Project)

-Your dog’s paws shouldn’t clash with your kitchen’s aesthetic.
-These donut-themed booties took me 45 minutes to make all four.
+Your dog’s paws should not clash with your kitchen’s look.
+These donut booties took me 45 minutes to make all four.

-You’ll need: Tan fleece (8×10 inch piece), chocolate brown felt for “frosting” (6×8 inch), white seed beads for “sprinkles,” rubber shelf liner for soles, and 2-inch velcro strips.
-Tools: fabric scissors, hot glue gun, ruler, and paper for paw templates.
+you will need Tan fleece (8×10 inch piece), chocolate brown felt for “frosting” (6×8 inch), white seed beads for “sprinkles”, a rubber shelf liner for the soles, and 2 inch velcro strips. you will also need fabric scissors, a hot glue gun, a ruler, and paper for the paw templates.

 📸 Photo credit: Instagram @cruisingwithcooper